 While so much of Las Vegas is erased to be rebuilt every few decades, Golden Gate has stood the test of time.
 Originally opening its doors in 1906, the boutique hotel has stood back and observed as the neighborhood has continually reinvented itself.
-Although small by resort standards in Vegas at just over 100 hotel rooms, the historic significance and myriad of things to do at and near Golden Gate make it a “must visit” on every trip.
+Although small by resort standards in Vegas at just over 100 hotel rooms, the historic significance and myriad of things to do at Golden Gate and nearby make it a “must visit” on every trip.

 Things To Do at Golden Gate Las Vegas